ijzerbroot/millennium/README.md

 * Awkward finger stretches in general.

 It goes without saying that the base principle is to keep oft-used keys in easy to reach positions, where the most commonly used letters in English are on "home row".
 In addition to the above it tries to optimize for comfortable movements, such as pressing neighboring keys in order such as QWERTY's "ER".
+The hand-balance (amount of strokes typed on left hand versus right hand) is about 46% left and 54% right.
+For comparison, Colemak-DH has roughly a 44-56 balance.

-It started from combining a few traits from layouts created by the AKL community.
+Millennium and its Millennium_Y variant started from combining a few traits from layouts created by the AKL community.
 Inspiration came mainly from the excellent [Maya](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.15eb7sf9z9p9) and [Sturdy](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.gmmedttxvbs3) layouts.
 Kudos to Adi.Lela and Oxey.

-Where it mostly differs from the two inspirations is in placing H and M on left pinky, thereby avoiding an NH column or an N-pinky, neither of which I liked very much.
+Where they mostly differ from the two inspirations is in placing H and M on left pinky, thereby avoiding an NH column or an N-pinky, neither of which I liked very much.
 As both H and M are relatively low-frequency letters in English it feels to me that this is easily handled and "mother" is still comparatively easy to type despite having an M and an H.

 To my hands it feels uncomfortable to have movements like (in QWERTY-speak): "AW", "AE", "RD", "AD".